Documentation Index

 - Workload Created: AIScaleTarget is automatically created

-- Workload Updated: If labels change and no longer match, the AIScaleTarget is deleted
+- Workload Updated: If labels change and no longer match, the AIScaleTarget

-- Workload Deleted: AIScaleTarget is automatically deleted via owner reference
+- Workload Deleted: AIScaleTarget is automatically deleted via owner

-- Template Updated: All managed AIScaleTargets are updated to match the new template
+- Template Updated: All managed AIScaleTargets are updated to match the new

 - Template Deleted: All managed AIScaleTargets are automatically deleted